-Forensic Science will examine the application of science to the criminal and civil laws enforced by the criminal justice system.
-Students will explore the science of criminology by using a combination of science disciplines, including biology, chemistry, physics, geology, and computer technology.
-Students will learn to differentiate between actual techniques and some of those portrayed on popular television shows and will also evaluate current procedures used by real crime labs to understand some of the limitations of the law, police, and forensics science.
-Throughout the year, students will examine scientific techniques behind the analysis of physical and chemical evidence, toxicology, DNA fingerprinting, fire and explosives, glass, bones, handwriting and document analysis, and other relevant pieces of evidence.
-Simulated crime and accident scenes will be investigated, and as evidence is collected and analyzed, students will develop observation skills and deductive reasoning.
-The course will also include a study of the variety of careers in forensic science.
-This exploration will be completed through a mixture of laboratory exercises, class discussions and projects, online simulations and games, and analysis of representation of forensic science in the media.
+Forensic Science examines the application of science to the criminal and civil laws enforced by the criminal justice system.
+Students explore the science of criminology by using a combination of science disciplines.
+As students learn to differentiate between actual techniques and some of those portrayed on popular television shows, they evaluate current procedures used by real crime labs to understand some of the limitations of the law, police, and forensic science.
+Students examine scientific techniques behind the analysis of physical and eyewitness evidence, toxicology, DNA fingerprinting, fire and explosives, bones, handwriting and document analysis, and other relevant pieces of evidence.
+Throughout the course, students investigate simulated crime and accident scenes, collect and analyze evidence, and develop observation skills and deductive reasoning.

 "My teacher was the best.
 It was my first time taking an online class and she really made me feel comfortable.
 She was always there for me and was very quick to grade assignments and email me back.
 I loved having her this year and I am sad I am done with this class."

 WHAT STUDENTS DO